vladak/flickrknob/README.md

 The [Flickr Uploadr app](https://www.flickr.com/tools/) has a few limitations that make it unusable for my uses cases, namely:
   - cannot specify title of the photos to match file names of the uploaded photos
+    - this makes it easier to track the correspondence between Flickr photos and files on my hard drive
   - the duplicate detection is inflexible.
 I want the photos still be present in the created album even though they are duplicate to some photos in the photostream.